krzysztofdudek/ai-minion/docs/cursor_setup_custom_mode.md

 # Using `prompt.md` with Cursor: Custom Mode Setup

-This document outlines a method to integrate the `prompt.md` AI worker persona with Cursor by creating a dedicated "Custom Mode".
+This document outlines a method to integrate the `prompt.md` AI minion persona with Cursor by creating a dedicated "Custom Mode".
 This provides a more integrated experience, making it easy to switch to the detailed operational mode without repeatedly pasting the prompt.

 ## Method: Creating a "Minion" Custom Mode

-For a seamless experience, you can create a dedicated Custom Mode in Cursor to embody the "AI Worker" persona defined in `prompt.md`.
+For a seamless experience, you can create a dedicated Custom Mode in Cursor to embody the "AI Minion" persona defined in `prompt.md`.

 As per the [Cursor Custom Modes documentation](https://docs.cursor.com/chat/custom-modes), you can create a new mode with specific tools and instructions.